nvohra0016/nvohra0016.github.io/_talks/newtons_method.md

 [^2]: Michael Ulbrich, *Semismooth Newton Methods for Variational Inequalities and Constrained Optimization Problems in Function Spaces*, 2011, Mathematical Optimization Society and the Society for Industrial and Applied Mathematics.
 [^3]: F. Brosa et al., *A continuum of physics-based lithium-ion battery models reviewed*, 2022, Progress in Energy, 4.
 [^4]: Gregory L. Plett, *Battery Management Systems, Volume 1: Battery Modeling Battery Modeling*, 2015, Artech House Publishers.
+[^5]: *Electrical Conductivity of some Common Materials*, Engineering Toolbox, retreived in 2025.